itsdouglasnunes/itsdouglasnunes/README.md

   🔭 K8s is my new obsession...
 AKS and EKS for now, with a bit of Openshift to spice things up

-  🌱 OpenAI, AIOps, GPT4... loving to learn about it!
+  🌱 OpenAI, AIOps, GPT4... supporting, experimenting and loving to learn about it!
 <!--
 **itsdouglasnunes/itsdouglasnunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.